Paradox-3arthling/africastalking/README.md

 	fmt.Printf("Return map: %v", map_resp)
   ```

+## WIP
+- Check issues for next feature updates to be done.

 ## Who maintains and can contributes.
 At the moment am the only maintainer and contributer open to help, contact me at floydqaranja@gmail.com